Teuta Matoshi

-Teuta Matoshi (born 24 October) is a Kosovo-Albanian fashion designer.
+Teuta Matoshi (born 24 October) is a Kosovar fashion designer.
 She is known for her whimsical style of high-end gowns.

 Early life and education

 Matoshi was born outside of Pristina to a Kosovo Albanian family of 9 children, their father a teacher and their mother a stay-at-home mother.
 Her younger sister, Lirika Matoshi, is also a fashion designer and another sister, Sanije, helps with the businesses.
 Teuta studied at Design Factory and the University of Pristina Faculty of Arts.

 Career

 Matoshi started designing at a young age.
 She launched her line in 2007 and later opened a shop in Pristina where she initially sold jackets before shifting her focus.
 She makes a point of giving as many jobs to local women in Kosovo as possible.
 She gained national as well as international attention for her "princess-like" gowns.
 She opened an atelier in SoHo, Manhattan with her sister in 2019 that houses both of their brands.
 They make a point of employing local women in Kosovo.

 In 2022 she designed a custom wedding dress for YouTuber, Mia Maples.